AS

 3 of 9 instances of a duplicated component

-I created a modular component that leveraged variables to cover all of the use cases of a select dropdown across the PLUS tutoring platform.
-This was the most modular component that PLUS had ever implemented, and would serve as a north star when creating future components.
+I created a modular component that leveraged variables to cover the diverse use cases of a SELECT dropdown.
+This was the most modular component that PLUS had shipped, and would serve as an example for future components.

 A peek into the component's structure